 How long does it take to receive LIHEAP benefits?

-For LIHEAP Summer Cooling or Winter Heating benefit, it may take up to 90 days for your utility provider to reflect your LIHEAP benefit.
-If your utility provider is not a LIHEAP participating provider, you will receive your LIHEAP benefit in the form of an Oklahoma Master Debit Card or direct deposit if you have enrolled in State Supplemental Payment (SSP) or Temporary Assistance for Needy Family (TANF).
+For LIHEAP Summer Cooling or Winter Heating benefit, if eligible, it may take up to 90 days for the provider to reflect your LIHEAP benefit.
+If your provider is not a LIHEAP participating provider, you will receive your LIHEAP benefit in the form of an Oklahoma Master Debit Card or direct deposit if you have enrolled in State Supplemental Payment (SSP) or Temporary Assistance for Needy Family (TANF).

 What about the energy crisis or life-threatening energy assistance?

-From the time all verification is provided and validated, it may take up to:
+From the time all verification is provided and validated, the eligibility determinization may take up to:

 bullet 48 hours for energy crisis (ECAP).